Coach K reaches ACC championship in his final tournament

 Miami: The Hurricanes await their first NCAA Tournament bid since 2018.

-Duke: The Blue Devils split two games against North Carolina this season.
-They opened the ACC season in December by beating Virginia Tech at home.
+Duke: The Blue Devils opened the ACC season in December by beating Virginia Tech at home.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25